fabianvf/zengen/README.md

 # ZenGen Application

 ZenGen is a full-stack web application that generates Zen Koans and associates imagery using GPT-4 and DALL-E.
+Loosely inspired by Ummon from the book series _The Hyperion Cantos_.

 It was written largely by ChatGPT with my supervision.
 The initial conversation can be viewed here: